MolecularCartography/Optimus/README.md

 ## Installation

 The workflow is performed by [KNIME Analytics Platform](https://www.knime.org/), an open-source cross-platform general-purpose workflow management system.
 Before you start using the workflow, you need to install **KNIME** itself, **Python 2.7** (if it's not already installed) and a few additional modules for Python and KNIME.
 The installation steps are described below.

-### KNIME and Python
+If your computer is running Windows 7 or newer or OS X 10.10 or newer, you can avail express installation scripts described in the section below.
+Otherwise, you will need to install Optimus dependencies manually as per [Regular installation](#regular-installation) section.

+### Express installation (>= Windows 7 or >= OS X 10.10)

+**Windows users**: download these two files to the same directory: [win_installer.cmd](https://raw.githubusercontent.com/alexandrovteam/Optimus/master/installer/win_installer.cmd) and [win_core.ps1](https://raw.githubusercontent.com/alexandrovteam/Optimus/master/installer/win_core.ps1).
+Double-click `win_installer.cmd`, and it should install KNIME and Python automatically.
+During the installation, you will be prompted to select KNIME installation directory via a graphical window.

-**OS X Users:** instead of performing 5 steps described below, save this [file](./installer/mac_installer.sh) on your computer and execute it in terminal with `sudo bash mac_installer.sh`.
-Remember that you need to set your working directory to a the one you downloaded the file to.
-After this command is finished, KNIME and Python should be installed on your computer, and you can proceed to [Installing and updating workflow](#installing-and-updating-workflow) section.
+**OS X Users:** download [mac_installer.sh](https://raw.githubusercontent.com/alexandrovteam/Optimus/master/installer/mac_installer.sh) on your computer and execute it in terminal with `sudo bash mac_installer.sh`.

+**All**: After the installation has finished, and you can proceed to [Installing and updating workflow](#installing-and-updating-workflow) section.

+### Regular installation

 1. Download and install **Python 2.7 64-bit** if you don't have installed (it can be the case on Windows).
 You can download it from [the official Python Downloads Page](https://www.python.org/downloads/).
   * You can check easily if the needed Python distribution is already installed by typing `python -V` in your command prompt.
 You expect to see the output line starting with "Python 2.7".
 The second part of the version check is determining a bit version of your python interpreter.
 Follow [this instruction](https://intelligea.wordpress.com/2015/08/05/check-if-python-version-is-64-or-32-bit/) to know whether you have a 64-bit Python or not.